-- Low- and Moderate-Income households (below 80% Area Median Family Income (AMFI) or Urgent Need income households (below 120% AMFI)156 OR-and; - First time Homebuyer, as recognized by HUD157, and defined in the Program Guidelines.
+- Low- and Moderate-Income households (below 80% Area Median Family Income (AMFI) or Urgent Need income households (below 120% AMFI)154 and; - First time Homebuyer, as recognized by HUD.155

-156 PRDOH sought and was approved by HUD a waiver to expand homeownership opportunities utilizing FHA insurance to borrowers whose incomes are at or below 120% AMI.
-Currently, the Code of Federal Regulations (24 CFR) and the Single-Family Policy Handbook 4000.1 (Handbook) limits affordable homeownership programs to borrowers whose income are at or below 115% AMI.
-The Atlanta Homeownership Center granted an approval of an increase of the standard 115% AMI limit as identified in the CFR and Handbook so that the PRHFA can provide down payment and closing cost assistance to borrowers who are utilizing FHA mortgage insurance with incomes not to exceed 120% of AMI in purchasing eligible properties in Puerto Rico.
+154 PRDOH sought and was approved by HUD a waiver to expand homeownership opportunities utilizing FHA insurance to borrowers whose incomes are at or below 120% AMI.
+Currently, the Code of Federal Regulations (24 C.F.R.) and the Single-Family Policy Handbook 4000.1 (Handbook) limits affordable homeownership programs to borrowers whose income are at or below 115% AMI.
+The Atlanta Homeownership Center granted an approval of an increase of the standard 115% AMI limit as identified in the Code of Federal Regulations and Handbook so that the PRHFA can provide down payment and closing cost assistance to borrowers who are utilizing FHA mortgage insurance with incomes not to exceed 120% of AMI in purchasing eligible properties in Puerto Rico.
 This will allow for FHA's AMI limit to match that of HUD's Office of Community Planning and Development's 120% AMI limit which subsequently allows the PRHFA to take advantage of the CDBG-DR funding opportunity.

-157 This Program follows the HUD definition for first-time homebuyer as published at 24 C.F.R. § 93.2 - Definitions.
+155 This Program follows the HUD definition for first-time homebuyer as published at 24 C.F.R. § 93.2 - Definitions.